FailAcademy/learning/web-dev-foundation/_slides/week-06/01-programming-basics-slides.md

 Pseudocode is code that's meant for human reading, not machine reading.

-Pseudocode simply writing out an algorithm in human-readable words, instead of computer code.
+Pseudocode simply involves writing out an algorithm in human-readable words, instead of computer code.

 ---
 class: center, middle